Socialist Australia

 The right to income support requires a social security system.
 As a result, a country must, within its maximum available resources, ensure access to a social security scheme that provides a minimum essential level of benefits to all individuals and families.
 It must enable them to acquire at least essential health care, basic shelter and housing, water and sanitation, food and the most basic forms of education.

-The UN Committee stated authorities must implement the right to social security.
-Consequently, public authorities must take responsibility for the effective administration of the system.
+International human rights treaties confirm the right to income support as a welfare right.
+Indeed, Article 9 of the International Covenant on Economic, Social and Cultural Rights contains the right to social security.
 This requires that a country must, within its maximum available resources, ensure access to a social security scheme that provides a minimum essential level of benefits to all individuals and families that will enable them to acquire at least the essentials of life.

 Income Support